Community Grants Program

 What we won't fund

-• Alcohol licenses, tobacco and gambling related activities
+• Alcohol licenses, tobacco, gambling related activities and activities at gambling venues

-• Projects that are for general fundraising and fundraising events, competitions, trophies, prizes or awards
+• General fundraising and fundraising events, competitions, trophies, prizes or awards

-• Fixed/permanent equipment, building maintenance or capital improvements (such as heating or cooling systems, shade sails, solar panels, portable buildings etc.).
+• Fixed/permanent equipment, building maintenance or capital improvements (such as heating or cooling systems, shade sails, gardening/landscaping, garden beds, solar panels, portable buildings etc.)

 • Activities that have already started and/or need retrospective funding